minolabo/EasyEDA2KiCad-Chrome-Extension/README.md

 1. Click the Chrome Extension icon and open the settings.
 2. Set the "Output Directory" and "Library Name" in the settings screen.
 3. In KiCad's Path configuration, add the output path and library name.
 After selecting the folder, don't forget to add a backslash (`\`) at the end.
-4. Export any item you plan to use; this will create a new library.
+4. Launch EasyEDA2KiCad_Server.exe.
+Export any item you plan to use; this will create a new library.
+    - Open a product detail page on [JLCPCB](https://jlcpcb.com/) or [LCSC](https://www.lcsc.com/), and an **Export to KiCad** button will appear.
+    - On search result pages, download icons (⬇) will appear next to each part number.
 5. Register the symbol library (`.kicad_sym`) in the Symbol Editor's library settings (either Global or Project).
 6. Register the footprint library (`.pretty`) in the Footprint Editor's library settings (same as above).
 3D models will be displayed automatically if the path settings in step 3 are correct.

----

-## How to Use

-1. **Start the server**: Launch `EasyEDA2KiCad_Server.exe`.
-2. **Configure settings**: Click the extension icon and set the "Output Directory" and "Library Name".
-Note that if you set a library name that already exists in the directory, components will be added to that existing library.
-3. **Export components**:
-    - Open a product detail page on [JLCPCB](https://jlcpcb.com/) or [LCSC](https://www.lcsc.com/), and an **Export to KiCad** button will appear.
-    - On search result pages, download icons (⬇) will appear next to each part number.
-4. **Updating the Library**: Components are automatically added to the library.

 ---